laranzu/MCastBots/README.md

 PC for testing.
 Creates a whole bunch of dirs in /tmp, copies `Proto/` into each, starts a new DNABot.

+Written for my PC, so you will need to edit the code to set the correct path and destination for your system.

 #### Running the supervisor